TIMELINE: Jennifer Dalquez's journey to death row and acquittal

 Desperate for help, the Dalquez family sought help from the media and politicians.

 Jennifer's mother Rajima said she was disappointed with how the government responded to her case.
 "Pinabayaan nila ang kaso ng anak ko.
-Kung hindi pa ako nagkalampag sa Maynila, hindi nila ako papansinin," she said.
-(They didn't care about my daughter's case.
-If I didn't make noise in Manila, they would have not noticed me.)
+Kung hindi pa ako nagkalampag sa Maynila, hindi nila ako papansinin (They didn't care about my daughter's case.
+If I didn't make noise in Manila, they would have not noticed me)," she said.

 Migrante also offered to help Jennifer and tried to visit her in jail, but officials didn't allow them to see Jennifer.

-The government claims to have given legal assistance to Jennifer.
+The government said it gave given legal assistance to Jennifer.

 The Department of Labor and Employment (DOLE) announced in June 2015 that they were going to appeal her death sentence before the court.
 Her lawyer, Nasser Al Shamsi, was confident about the help offered by the Department of Foreign Affairs (DFA).